 After you apply, you will take a writing and speaking test to help place you in a class best suited for your abilities.
 An ESL specialist will help you choose and register for classes that work with your schedule.
 View the ESL Class Schedule for locations and times.
 You must attend class 75 percent of the time to stay enrolled, so make sure you choose a class that works with your schedule.

-ACC offers a variety of services and resources for English language learners.
 View Adult Education Student Support for information about tutoring, disability accommodations, free Capital Metro passes, and more.

 If English is not my native language, but my goal is to pass my high school equivalency (HSE) exam (such as the GED®), should I take ESL classes or HSE classes first?